Aniumbott/LabStation/README.md

     *   Users can create, view, modify, and cancel bookings for available resources.
     *   **Conflict Detection:** Prevents double-bookings by checking against:
         *   Other existing bookings.
-        *   Resource-specific one-off unavailability periods (maintenance, etc.). // Updated
+        *   Resource-specific one-off unavailability periods (maintenance, etc.).
         *   Lab-wide specific blackout dates.
         *   Lab-wide weekly recurring unavailability rules.
     *   **Availability Scheduling:**
-        *   Admins/Lab Managers can define resource-specific unavailability periods (e.g., for maintenance). // Updated
+        *   Admins/Lab Managers can define resource-specific unavailability periods (e.g., for maintenance).
         *   Manage lab-wide **Blackout Dates** (specific holidays or closure days).
         *   Define lab-wide **Recurring Unavailability Rules** (e.g., lab closed on weekends).
     *   **Queue Management (Basic):**
         *   Resources can be configured to allow waitlisting.
         *   If a slot is full, users can join a waitlist.
-        *   Bookings are automatically promoted from the waitlist (to 'Pending' status) when a conflicting confirmed booking is cancelled or rejected.
+        *   Bookings are automatically promoted from the waitlist (to 'Pending' status) when a conflicting confirmed booking is cancelled or rejected by an admin.
-        *   Users can see their position in the waitlist.
+        *   Users can see their position in the waitlist (if this UI is implemented).
     *   **Booking Approval Workflow:** New booking requests enter a 'Pending' state and require approval from an Admin or Lab Manager before being confirmed.
 *   **Maintenance Requests:**
     *   Log service issues for specific resources.